 Two-factor authentication (2FA) is another measure implemented by businesses to increase security.
 2FA requires users to provide two factors, such as biometrics plus a password.

-BT Panorama requires 2FA for important steps such as to register to use the platform, use the forgotten password process view, update personal details, add billers, link bank accounts and pay anyone.
+BT Panorama requires 2FA for important steps such as to register to use and login to the platform, use the forgotten password process view, update personal details, add billers, link bank accounts and pay anyone.

 Advisers may also wish to consider talking to customers about cyber security and keeping their systems or devices protected.
 It may help to explain that biometrics and/or 2FA can keep their account and identity more secure, compared to using a password alone.